Course Outline

 7. People with visual dysfunction;

-10. What problems most commonly arise in ensuring accessibility?
+10. What are the most common problems in ensuring accessibility?

 11. Person with a disability and service at the office: how to serve people with disabilities.